Station to Station: Development

 Before recording Station to Station, Bowie starred in The Man Who Fell to Earth, directed by Nicolas Roeg (pictured in 2008).
-Bowie's work on the film partially inspired themes for his next album.
+Bowie's work on the film partially inspired the album.

 Bowie's heavy drug use continued during filming.
 He recalled in 1993: "My one snapshot of that film is not having to act...Just being me as I was perfectly adequate for the role.
 I wasn't of this earth at that particular time."
 When shooting took place in New Mexico, he was reported to be in a much healthier state compared to his time in Los Angeles.
 During his days off from filming, he began writing a collection of short stories called The Return of the Thin White Duke, which he described as "partly autobiographical, mostly fiction, with a deal of magic in it;" he also recalled taking "400 books" for the shoot.
 He began writing songs throughout filming, including two—"TVC 15" and "Word on a Wing"—that would end up on his next album.
 On top of this, he was in line to compose the film's soundtrack.

 In the film, Bowie portrays the lead role of Thomas Jerome Newton, an alien who travels to Earth in search of materials for his dying planet, eventually becoming corrupted by humans.
 Roeg warned the star that the part of Newton would likely remain with him for some time after the filming.
 With Roeg's agreement, Bowie developed his own look for the film, and this carried through to his public image over the next twelve months, as did Newton's air of fragility and aloofness.
 Newton served as a major influence on Bowie's next onstage character, the Thin White Duke.

 Bowie's 1975 single "Fame", a collaboration with John Lennon, was a massive commercial success, topping the charts in the US.
 Bowie's label RCA Records were eager for a follow-up.
 After completing his work on The Man Who Fell to Earth in September, he returned to Los Angeles; his assistant Coco Schwab had recently acquired a house for him.
 Partly because of his drug addiction, his marriage to his wife, Angie, began falling apart.
 After recording backing vocals for Keith Moon's "Real Emotion", he was ready to record his next album.